alexeysp11/PID-Controller-WPF/README.md

 ### Adding new UI elements

-If you want to add some UI element (for example, a point of SP and PV) on the canvas when the window is loaded, you need to change `Setpoint` and `ProcessVariable` properties of `GraphCanvasViewModel` class in the constructor of `MainWindow` class as shown below:
+If you want to add some UI element (for example, a point of SP and PV) on the canvas when the window is loaded, you need to change `Setpoint` and `ProcessVariable` properties of `GraphCanvasVM` class in the constructor of `MainWindow` class as shown below:
 ```C#
 namespace PidControllerWpf.View
 {